hangelwen/miR-PREFeR/README.md

 4. **candidate:**  Identify possible candidate regions.
 This step can ONLY be run if the `prepare` step has been finished on the configfile file.
 5. **fold:** Fold the candidate regions.
 This step can ONLY be run if the `prepare` and `candidate` steps have been finished on the configfile file.
 6. **predict:** Predict miRNA loci.
 This step can ONLY be run if the `prepare`, `candidate` and `fold` steps have been finished on the configfile file.
 7. **recover:** Tries its best to recover an unfinished job and continues to run from the unfinished step it was ceased.
 This is designed to easily continue a job other than re-run the whole pipeline from start.
 For example, if a job was kill half way (This happens sometime.
 For example, the job takes too long time and the user killed it.
-Or, if the job was run on an Cluster and was killed halfway because some resources exceed the max values.)
+Or, if the job was run on an cluster and was killed halfway because some resources exceed the max values.)
 In these cases, one does not need to run the pipeline from start, the job can be continued by using the `recover` command:

     `python miR_PREFeR.py -L recover configfile`